Should Lifeguards Be Required on Cruise Ships?

 One major issue is whether cruise ship companies should be required to have lifeguards present aboard their ships.
 We believe they should.
 There are major swimming attractions aboard the cruise ships that are there to attract passengers, including young children.
 Additionally, there are thousands of passengers on board these large cruise ships, oftentimes creating a somewhat chaotic atmosphere.

 Many times a drowning about to happen is not easily spotted by an untrained individual.
 Properly trained lifeguards look for situations that could put children at risk for drowning and wrongful death on a cruise ship, and take precautionary measures before a drowning happens.
 In addition, lifeguards are trained to recognize an actual drowning that is occurring, while a layperson may not even notice the drowning until it is too late.
 Of course, lifeguards are then trained to rescue when there is a drowning situation.
-To us, there is no excuse for not having lifeguards present aboard the cruise ships.
+To our Gulf Coast drowning death lawyers, there is no excuse for not having lifeguards present aboard the cruise ships.

 Why Do Cruise Ships Not Employ Lifeguards?